-"There's no proof that mandatory sentences reduce drug use or the problems associated with it," maintained Csete.
-"In fact, there's evidence that it creates more public health problems than it solves."
+"There's no proof that mandatory sentences reduce drug use or the problems associated with it.
+In fact, there's evidence that it creates more public-health problems than it solves." said Richard Elliott, Executive Director.
+"Even conservative jurists like former U.S. Supreme Court Chief Justice William Rehnquist have said that mandatory sentences make good politics, but result in bad policy.
+Clearly, Americanizing Canada's drug laws is not the answer."

-Mandatory-sentencing policies have produced record incarceration rates of non-violent drug users in the United States.
+Mandatory-sentencing policies have produced record incarceration rates of nonviolent drug users in the United States.
 In addition to the massive cost of a larger prison population, higher incarceration rates lead to higher infection rates of blood-borne diseases like HIV and hepatitis C. Higher infection rates ultimately result in greater health-care costs.
-Since most prisoners are eventually released back into the community, the public health implications of imprisoning non-violent people who use drugs cannot be ignored.
+Since most prisoners are eventually released back into the community, the public-health implications of imprisoning non-violent people who use drugs cannot be ignored.